-In our user trials, people with CVD also noticed that the EnChroma lens helped them to differentiate textures within a single shade of color—for example the pattern of different shades of green on a leaf, or in a complex textures such as a hillside covered in trees may appear to be “less noisy”.
+In our user trials, people with CVD also noticed that the EnChroma lens helped them to differentiate textures within a single shade of color—for example the pattern of different shades of green on a leaf, or in a complex textures such as a hillside covered in trees may appear to be “less noisy” and more 3d.

 Not yet, we are targeting Q2 2014 for the Rx product with correction.
 Currently our product is available in a fitover in combination with your normal glasses.
 If you get on our email list at http://enchroma.com/subscribe/ we can keep you up to date.
 We send emails very infrequently, only for major product announcements or significant sales.